sarahseguenza/nodejs-mysql-query-builder/README.md

 ##Introduction

-This is a small mysql query builder using the nojejs mysql driver by felixge.
+This is a small mysql query builder using the nodejs mysql driver by felixge.

 Sample Usage: